aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/06-lazy-loading.md

 This time it took only **.17 seconds**.

-The new access time is a bit too fast because the data has been cached im memory on the instance.
-Now, drop the caches and repeat the command again.
+The new access time is a bit too fast because the data has been cached in memory on the head node instance.
+Now, drop the local caches on the head node and repeat the command again.

 ```bash
 sudo bash -c 'echo 3 > /proc/sys/vm/drop_caches'